r0zetta/graph_simulations/README.md

 1. Nodes are moved by plotting a bezier curve across all points extracted from layouts.
 2. Modularity values are mapped back to the values represented in the first input layout, to preserve color schemes.
 3. To attempt to make layouts somewhat deterministic, initial positions are derived from users' Twitter id_str first and last 4 digits.

+The animation near the top of this report illustrates the output of such a process.